DevOpsTerminal/app/README.md

 # frontend
 The frontend side of application, with jquery plugin and html, json technologies

+Requirements

+Marathon requires the following to be installed on your system:

+    Swift 4.1 or later (bundled with Xcode 9.3 or later) Git
+    Xcode (if you want to edit scripts using it)

 ## Installation
 ### How to install with [apicra](https://apicra.com/) (not depends system)